 |Roger Black Manual Aerobic||H 115 W 52 D 116cm||18kg||8||Max 125kg||50kg|

-If you are still undecided and need to consider lower priced options, feel free also to take a closer look at the Roger Black folding Bike or the Reebok GB40s One Series Bike from Argos UK which have lower price levels that are worth considering also before you make your final decision…
+If you are still undecided and need to consider lower priced options, feel free also to take a closer look at the Roger Black folding Bike or the Reebok GB40s One Series Bike from Argos UK which have great price levels that are worth considering also before you make your final decision…

 Have you any previous experiences of using Kettler Exercise Bikes?